pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

     - Global Shortcut: Super+V
     - Show Indicator: Off
 - "Power Profiles Indicator" by krst
-- "Replace Activities Text" by pratap@fastmail.fm
-    - Change Activities Text with Logo and Your Preferred Text
-        - Logo: Use the Fedora logo with the "Logo Menu" extension by Aryan_K
-        - Text: User's full name with 2 spaces at the beginning
-        - Adjust Icon Size: Adjust so there is room at the top and bottom
-        - Right Click on 'Activities' Area Opens Extension Prefs: On
 - "Sound Input & Output Device Chooser" by kgshank
     - General Settings
         - Integrate selector with slider: On